 Where public policies impact our business and our clients, we aim to lend an informed and constructive voice.
 We naturally focus our efforts in areas and geographies most relevant to our business, including policies related to the postal industry, shipping and ecommerce, trade and privacy.

 We maintain a robust compliance program to ensure that our advocacy work complies with all applicable laws.
 We also hold ourselves to the highest ethical standards in this work.
 We voluntarily report our adherence to these principles for corporate political spending on an annual basis.

-Questions regarding these principles should be addressed to Pitney Bowes Government and Regulatory Affairs, 3001 Summer St., Stamford, CT 06926 or to email@example.com.
+Questions regarding these principles should be addressed to Pitney Bowes Global Government and Regulatory Affairs, 3001 Summer St., Stamford, CT 06905 or to email@example.com

-The Pitney Bowes Board of Directors Governance Committee, which is composed of outside, independent directors, is responsible for overseeing the company’s political activities, including our policy on political expenditures.
-The Committee reviews regular reports regarding the company’s contributions to political candidates, committees and political parties, as well as our expenditures to trade associations and other tax-exempt organizations that could be used for political purposes.
-Additionally, the Committee receives periodic briefings from a senior manager of Global Government and Regulatory Affairs concerning the company’s political activities and spending.
+The Governance Committee of the Pitney Bowes Board of Directors oversees the company’s political activities, including our policy on political expenditures.
+The Committee, composed entirely of independent directors, reviews regular reports regarding the company’s contributions to political candidates, committees and political parties, as well as our expenditures to trade associations and other tax-exempt organizations that could be used for political purposes.
+The Committee receives periodic briefings on the company’s political activities and spending.
 Our entire Board of Directors is also briefed on these activities.

 In addition to Board oversight, we periodically seek review of our political contribution policies and compliance by independent experts.

 The Pitney Bowes Corporate Contributions Committee is composed of Pitney Bowes senior level managers.
-This committee oversees and approves all decision making related to corporate contributions to candidates, committees and political parties.
-The criteria used to determine the candidates and candidate committees Pitney Bowes supports are detailed under Political Spending.
+This committee oversees decision making related to corporate contributions to candidates, committees and political parties.
+The criteria we use to determine what candidates and candidate committees to support are detailed under Political Spending.

 Political Spending in the United States